 Before leaving he made one last comment, "Matthieu, you really should forget roadblocks and just go for it.
 You're a great kid.
 Put yourself out there.
 I did it for your father and look at us now."

 The corners of Matthew's mouth twitched at the last part.

 He wasn't entirely sure what to do with everything.
 It was a lot to take in at once.
 He would have to contemplate on it a little longer.
-Everything had been getting simple.
-However, now the world seemed to be turning differently forcing him to dwell in places he is unfamiliar with.
+Everything was getting simple; now the world seemed to be turning differently forcing him to dwell in places he was unfamiliar with.
 Life was tilting again, and he wasn't quite sure how to handle all the new things.